• Skip to main content

 He then ran the class through his administrative loading process, which includes visual and tactile checks, and how to properly unload a weapon.
 He also briefly talked about press checks.

-After, he took a good amount of time to run the class through the fundamentals of pistol marksmanship: Stance, sight alignment and sight picture, trigger control, grip, breathing, follow through and recovery.
+After, he took a good amount of time to run the class through the fundamentals of pistol marksmanship: Stance, sight alignment and sight picture, trigger control, grip, breathing, follow-through, and recovery.

-As he was going over the fundamentals, I really liked how talked about three points that are hardly discussed in the classes I've attended.
+As he was going over the fundamentals, I really liked how he talked about three points that are hardly discussed in the classes I’ve attended.

 First was the “grey area” in many triggers.
 Shooters have probably heard, and have been taught, to take up the slack in their triggers–to pull their triggers until they reach a wall, to help ensure a smooth trigger pull, straight to the rear.